Introduction - the golden copy concept

 Note that new Library Volumes arrive with the first folder already activated and named "New folder".
 You can hover/right-click over this Folder to rename or delete it.

 Whoever uploads an item to your Library will automatically be listed as its Item Contact, should anyone have questions about the item or wants to report that it is outdated.

 NOTE—when someone leaves an organization, any items that they were the contact for will be reassigned to the next applicable user in the following priority:

 To upload a file to Library (non-Google users)

 - Locate and click on the folder in Library where you want to add your document.

-- Go to the Action Bar at the top of the screen and select Add New > Upload from computer.
+- Go to the action bar at the top of the screen and select: "+" (Add items) > Upload from computer.

 - Select the file you wish to add to Library .
 Your upload will begin and you will see the below screen.
 (If the upload is a big one, you can click the Minimize icon at the top right and then work elsewhere in the platform while the upload proceeds).

-- Once the upload is complete you can click on "Clear successful batches" to remove the upload screen.
+- Once the upload is complete you can click the X on the upload pop-up to remove it.